dalipiares/AI_Aimbot.Ver1/README.md

 # Screen Object Detection with YOLOv5 and CUDA

 This program scans your screen in real-time using a YOLOv5 object detection model, drawing bounding boxes around detected objects and displaying their names with confidence scores.
-It utilizes CUDA for GPU acceleration, optimized for NVIDIA RTX 4070 Ti.
+It utilizes CUDA for GPU acceleration, providing fast and efficient inference for aimbot purposes in gaming environments.

 ## Requirements